sarveshmann/cse15l-lab-reports/lab_report_3.md

         citing the APPROVe trial in support of their position.
 Because there is no established
 ```

 **Explanation:** Here the command `grep -i` searches for the given pattern *"appro"* in the text file and prints out the lines that contain it.
-Notice, the case of the letters doesn't matter here, as the command found the pattern even though the it is in uppercase letters in the actual text.
+Notice, the case of the letters doesn't matter here, as the command found the pattern even though it is in uppercase letters in the actual text.

 > Example #2